datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

    - **Only Rows That Have Changed**: Evaluate the Column Assertion only against rows that have changed since the last evaluation.
 If you choose this option, you will need to specify a **High Watermark Column** to help determine which rows have changed.
 A **High Watermark Column** is a column that contains a constantly-incrementing value - a date, a time, or another always-increasing number.
-When selected, a query will be issued to the Table to look for rows with a new "high watermark", e.g. a value that is higher than the previously observed value, in order to determine which rows have changed within a given period of time.
+When selected, a query will be issued to the table find only the rows which have changed since the last assertion run.

 <p align="center">
   <img width="60%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/column/assertion-builder-column-row-evaluation-type.png"/>